pr0m1th3as/long-bone-diaphyseal-CSG-Toolkit/README.md

 properties, which can be accessed with the 'visualize_CrossSections.m' function by reading the output results of the longbone_Analysis stored in relevant CSV files.

-The present toolkit includes a sample 3D model of a left humerus, from the Athens modern reference skeletal collection housed at the University of Athens, along with its corresponding Meshlab PickedPoints file (extension: .pp) for demonstrative purposes.
-The CSG analysis results are also included for the particular bone stored in the relevant .csv files.
+The present toolkit has been extensively tested and these results are presented in the relevant validation study available at doi:10.5281/zenodo.1466135 The testing dataset, which comprises three 3D mesh models of real humans bones (a humerus, a femur and a tibia, which are part of the Athens modern reference skeletal collection), is also freely available at doi:10.5281/zenodo.1466962 and may be used with the CSG Toolkit for demonstrating its operation.